tyler-vs/gwg-2018-fewd-scholarship/readme.md

 ## Usage

 Each lesson has it's own sub directory within the repository root directory.
 Also each lesson should be on it's own branch - when a lesson branch is complete it is merged back into the `master` branch, so it is important that code is working _before_ merging.
 Omitted lessons are usually projects which were likely completed within the Udacity platform online or had content related to setup.

+## Contributing

+While not intended to be open source, you can checkout my work by cloning this repo and create a [issue](https://github.com/tyler-vs/gwg-2018-fewd-scholarship/issues/new) or send pull request if you see errors and want to contribute.

 ## Credits